 Despite the volatility of the housing market, numerous studies have demonstrated that homeownership leads to greater wealth accumulation when compared with renting.
 Lower and moderate-income homebuyers may face significant financial barriers when seeking home ownership.
 The City will seek to establish a First Time Homebuyer Program in coordination with the Housing Land Trust of Sonoma County (HLT) for the development of permanently affordable homeownership opportunities in the City of Sebastopol.
-The City will continue to facilitate relationships between the HLT and potential local partners7 such as school districts and, in order to facilitate development and meet local needs, as well as private developers in order to facilitate development and meet local needs.
+The City will continue to facilitate relationships between the HLT and potential local partners, such as school districts, in order to facilitate development and meet local needs, as well as private developers.

-Additionally, The City will publish resources to prospective lower income home buyers on the City website including information about the new First Time Homebuyer Program, Burbank Housing and Habitat for Humanity who provide affordable homeownership through subsidies, and information about CalHOME and CalHFA financing options, and promote resources through the City's Proactive Outreach Program (Program D-1.2).
+Additionally, The City will publish resources to prospective lower income home buyers on the City website including information about the new First Time Homebuyer Program, Burbank Housing and Habitat for Humanity who provide affordable homeownership through subsidies, and information about CalHOME and CalHFA financing options, and promote resources through the City's Proactive Outreach Program (Program D-1.2)